laharikunder/BookCatalogue-FullStack/README.md

   - Built with Next.js + Tailwind CSS
   - Responsive UI for desktop and mobile
   - Book listing with details modal
   - Add and manage books easily
+  - Reviews section for feedback
+  - Contact section for queries

 - **Backend:**
   - Express.js REST API